 The windy air was crisp but cool.
 We caught up with the larger group about a quarter of the way down the boardwalk.

-As we walked along, I saw this elderly woman sitting with her aide.
-I was reluctant at first but my desire to get the shot overcame to my anxiety.
+I saw this older woman sitting with her aide as we walked along.
+I was reluctant at first, but my desire to get the shot overcame my anxiety.
 I walked over, introduced myself and asked her permission to take her photograph.
-She had an interesting story to tell.
-She was born in Jersey City but moved to Asbury Park with her family when she was just two years old.
-She’s now 94 years old.
-She’s becoming to this very boardwalk almost her entire life.
+She had an exciting story to tell.
+She was born in Jersey City but moved to Asbury Park with her family when she was two years old.
+She's now 94 years old.
+She's been to this very boardwalk almost her entire life.
 Imagine the stories she could tell about what the boardwalk was like long ago and how much it has changed.
 I regret I forgot her name.

 The Wonder Bar is a local nightclub with a storied musical history, associated with such famous local legends as Bruce Springsteen, Bon Jovi, Clarence Clemmons, Lance Larson and many others.

 The iPhone Camera+ (with a Clarity filter applied) can produce some very good images.
 The key is good light.
-We had a cloudy early morning sky but the sun was shining through.
+We had a cloudy early morning sky, but the sun shone through.

 The Casino once contained an Ice Skating Rink, hosted Roller Derby and Flea Markets and was used as the setting for the movie "City by the Sea" starring Robert DeNiro.

-Before we left, we stopped at Sully’s for a hot latte.
-They have an extensive menu and many items are named after local landmarks.
-I liked the description of “The Boss” sandwich, but our hostess let me know that he eats mostly vegetarian these days.
+Before we left, we stopped at Sully's for a hot latte.
+They have an extensive menu, and many items are named after local landmarks.
+I liked the "The Boss" sandwich description, but our hostess let me know that he eats primarily vegetarian these days.